 This page: https://collections.ushmm.org/search/catalog/irn522524

 The collection consists of a drawing relating to the experiences of Lucie and Peter Paul Porges after the war and of certificates, a documents, and a photograph relating to the experiences of Lucie Eisenstab, her parents, Eisig and Jetty, and sister Elfie before the Holocaust in Vienna, Austria, and during and after the Holocaust in Geneva, Switzerland.

-The papers consist of four certificates from "Bibleschule," one photograph of Lucie Eisenstab donor with her parents and sister in 1938 in Vienna, Austria, one photograph of Lucie Eisenstab with her father in Geneva, Switzerland, after World War II, and one identification travel pass ("Recepisse") issued to Lucie Eisenstab in 1942.
+The papers consist of four certificates from "Bibleschule," one photograph of Lucie Eisenstab (later Lucie Eisenstab Porges) with her parents Eisig and Jetta Eisenstab and sister Elfie in 1938 in Vienna, Austria; one photograph of Lucie with her father in Geneva, Switzerland after World War II; and one identification travel pass ("récépissé") issued to Lucie Eisenstab in 1942.